-The audited financial statements as of December 31, 2022, Management's Discussion and Analysis, Market Price of Shares and Dividends and other data related to the Company's financial information are attached hereto as Annex "B".
-The Schedules required under Part IV(c) of Rule 68 will be included in the Annual Report (SEC Form 17-A).
+The audited financial statements as of December 31, 2023, Management's Discussion and Analysis, Market Price of Shares and Dividends and other data related to the Company's financial information are attached hereto as Annex "B".
+The Schedules required under Part II(7)(D)(Annex 68 J) of Revised SRC Rule 68 will be included in the Annual Report (SEC Form 17-A).